SoftwareUnderstanding/inspect4py/README.md

 Notice how our tool, has automatically created two subdirectories inside **OuptuDir**, JsonFiles and ControlFlow.
 Futhermore, out tool has saved the extracted information in a json file with the same NameBase as the file to inspect (in this case **code_inspector.py**).
-And it also saved the control flow in a similar maner, inside the ControlFlow directory.
+And it also has saved the control flow (as a text and as a figure) in a similar maner, inside the ControlFlow directory (using also the same NameBase as the file to inspect).

   `> ls OuptuDir
    JsonFiles	ControlFlow